naaman10/mpdss-new/about.md

         I am committed to preventative dentistry and improving the oral health of students in the Manchester area.
 In particular, I have wanted to focus on educating primary school students from lower socioeconomic backgrounds.
 I also have the aim of being able to open up the world of paediatric dentistry to any dental student at my University who is interested in learning more.

         I am thoroughly excited to see where we can take this society and I look forward to leading the committee.
+  - card_title: Hadiya Begum
+    card_text: Secretary
+    card_image:
+      image: "/v1591429503/mpdss/assets/hadiya.jpg"
+      image_alt: Hadiya Begum Secretary
+    button_text: Learn more
+    modal:
+      modal_title: Hadiya Begum Secretary
+      modal_text: Hi everyone!
+My name is Hadiya and I’m the secretary for the MPDSS.
+        As the secretary, my role will be to take minutes at meetings and ensure that all ideas and plans are noted down.
+I’m really looking forward to being a part of the MPDSS and I can’t wait to work with the children and also the other members of the committee!
+  - card_title: Summa Baines
+    card_text: Treasurer
+    card_image:
+      image: "/v1591429503/mpdss/assets/summa.jpg"
+      image_alt: Summa Baines Treasurer
+    button_text: Learn more
+    modal:
+      modal_title: Summa Baines Treasurer
+      modal_text: "Hello!
+My name is Summa Bains and I am a second year dental student at the University of Manchester. \n\nAs treasurer for MPDSS, I am responsible for overseeing the financial affairs of the society, exercising fiduciary duties along with my fellow founding members to ensure the sustainability of MPDSS. \n\nI am very excited and honoured to work with the committee in establishing the foundations of this new society, and equally keen to raise oral health standards amongst children through our campaigning and outreach work with local primary schools. \n\nI am committed to ensuring all our hosted events are of great value to both fellow dental students as well as the wider Manchester community."
 - template: testimonial-section
   title: School Testimonials
   section_text: |-